 The permittees are implementing the targeted BMPs and associated measurable goals as outlined in their stormwater management program.
 During the reporting period, approximately 20% of the identified outfalls were inspected to identify illicit discharges and public education materials were developed to bring awareness about bacteria sources.
-All other focused BMPs are scheduled to be fully implemented by December 2017.
+All other focused BMPs are fully implemented.
 The assessment of progress towards the identified benchmarks will be conducted by the evaluation of program implementation measures.